kups23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 12-directory_permissions script created to create directory with permission 751
 - 13-change_group script created to change group owner of hello file
 - 100-change_owner_and_group script created to change owner and group of all files and directories.
+- 101-symbolic_link_permissions script created to change owner and group of symbolic link